ayltai/Espartan/README.md

 # Espartan

-Espartan is a central management portal for ESP32-based smart thermostats and open-door sensors.
+Espartan is a central management portal for ESP32-based smart thermostats, open-door sensors, and mailbox sensors.
 It provides a user-friendly interface to provision, monitor, and control multiple devices from a single dashboard.
 It consists of a Python/FastAPI backend, MicroPython-based applications for the ESP32 devices, and a React frontend.
 It relies on the [espark](https://github.com/ayltai/espark) library for seamless communication between the frontend, backend, and the devices.

 ## Features